 fractional pixel: A sub-pixel value where a layer or vector point can be placed within two decimal places.

-frequent color: A color that is recognized by Sketch as one that is frequently used.
+frequent color: A color that is recognized by the Mac app as one that is frequently used.
 Stored within a pop-up menu accessed via the color popover.

 Gaussian blur: A blur effect common in graphics software.
 Used to accurately blur a layer in all directions.